Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Numerical Results

 Following the standard PMCm procedures, the nonconformal $\{\beta_i\}$-terms are eliminated by using the RGE recursively, determining the effective $\alpha_s$ at each perturbative order, and resulting in the renormalon-free and scheme independent conformal series (\ref{PMCmseries}).

 We present the conformal coefficients ${\hat r}_{i,0}$ in Table~\ref{rijn}.
 The PMC scales are of perturbative nature, which leads to the \textit{first kind of residual scale dependence} for PMCm predictions.
 If the pQCD approximants are known up to four-loop QCD corrections, three PMC scales ($Q_1$, $Q_2$ and $Q_3$) can be determined up to $\rm N^2LL$, $\rm NLL$ and $\rm LL$ order, which are $\{$41.19, 36.85, 168.68$\}$ GeV for $R_{n}(Q=31.6~{\rm GeV})$, $\{$1.26, 0.98, 0.36$\}$ GeV for $\hat{R}_{n}(M_\tau)$, and $\{$62.03, 40.76, 52.76$\}$ GeV for $\tilde{R}_{n}(M_H)$, accordingly.
 There is no $\{\beta_i\}$-terms to set the scale $Q_4$, the PMCm prediction has the \textit{second kind of residual scale dependence}.
-As will be shown below, for the present four-loop predictions, the final term ${\hat r}_{4,0} a^4_s(Q_4)$ is numerically small and the \textit{second kind of residual scale dependence} is negligible.
-For convenience, we set $Q_4=Q_3$ as the default choice of $Q_4$, which is the latest determined PMC scale and ensures the scheme-independence of the PMC prediction.
-For the scales $>>\Lambda_{\rm QCD}$, we adopt the usual approximate four-loop analytic solution of the RGE to derive the $\alpha_s$ value.
-Due to the sizable differences between the approximate analytic solution and the exact numerical solution of the RGE at scales below a few GeV~\cite{Wu:2019mky, Zyla:2020zbs}, we adopt the exact numerical solution of the RGE to evaluate $R_{\tau}(M_\tau)$ at 1.26 GeV and 0.98 GeV.
+As mentioned in Sec.\ref{pmcmsub}, there is the \textit{second kind of residual scale dependence} for PMCm series, and for convenience, we set $Q_4=Q_3$ as the default choice of $Q_4$.
+A discussion of magnitude of the \textit{second kind of residual scale dependence} by taking some other typical choices of $Q_4$ shall be presented in the end of this subsection.
+For the scales $>> \Lambda_{\rm QCD}$, we adopt the usual approximate four-loop analytic solution of the RGE to derive the $\alpha_s$ value.
+Due to the sizable differences between the approximate analytic solution and the exact numerical solution of the RGE at scales below a few GeV~\cite{Wu:2019mky, Workman:2022zbs}, we adopt the exact numerical solution of the RGE to evaluate $R_{\tau}(M_\tau)$ at 1.26 GeV and 0.98 GeV.
 For the scales close to $\Lambda_{\rm QCD}$, various low-energy models have been suggested in the literature; a detailed comparison of various low-energy models can be found in Ref.\cite{Zhang:2014qqa}.
-For definiteness, we will adopt the Massive Perturbation Theory (MPT) model~\cite{Shirkov:2012ux} to evaluate $R_\tau(M_\tau)$ at $Q_3=0.36$ GeV, which gives $\alpha_s|_{\rm MPT}(0.36)=0.559$.
+For definiteness, we will adopt the Massive Perturbation Theory (MPT) model~\cite{Shirkov:2012ux} to evaluate $R_\tau(M_\tau)$ at $Q_3=0.36$ GeV, which gives $\alpha_s|_{\rm MPT}^{ \xi=10\pm2}(0.36)=0.559^{+0.042}_{-0.032}$, where $\xi$ is the parameter in the MPT model.